pc37utn/minmods/README.md

 ## Introduction
 Create minimal mods from book/vol directory names to allow quick ingests and later editing of MODS.

-Does not overwrite existing files.
+Does not overwrite existing metadata files.

 ## Additional